Technology

 Filter classes are created for each operation that takes path or query parameters.
 This helps define a type-safe mechanism to pass parameters to the API in a single object, improving readability and reusability.

-In this example, the filter class only has one parameter called petId for the filter.
+In this example, the filter class only has one parameter called petId for the filter:

 The repository classes for the base of the data layer as this is where different operations like read, create, update, delete, etc, are defined.
 The repository talks to the generated client side code in `openapi` through the `ApiRepository` singleton defined above.